-$$\overline{\mathbf{x}}{ij} = \left[\mathbf{x}{ij}^{i}, \mathbf{y}{ij}^{i}, \mathbf{R}{(i+1)k{1}}^{i}, \dots, \mathbf{R}{(i+1)k{cij}}^{i}\right]^{T},$$
+$$\overline{\mathbf{x}}{ij} = [\mathbf{x}{ij}^i, \mathbf{y}{ij}^i, \mathbf{R}{(i+1)k_1}^i, \dots, \mathbf{R}{(i+1)k{c_i}}^i]^T$$ (4)

 The sequence of solving each optimization problem element P{ij} and passing its solution to the rest of the hierarchy is called a coordination strategy.
-Michelena et al. [1] proved that using certain classes of coordination strategies to manage elements of the ATC formulation in Eq.(4), will result in convergence to the same solution as that of the relaxed AAO formulation in Eq.(3).
-Under these specific coordination strategies, managing the ATC hierarchy can be viewed as solving a series of Hierarchical Overlapping Coordination (HOC) problems, which have been shown to have non-ascent, global convergence properties [4]-[6].
+Michelena et al. [2] proved that using certain classes of coordination strategies to manage elements of the ATC formulation in Eq.
+(4), will result in convergence to the same

-ATC has been applied to automotive applications [7]-[9], including the design of product families [10], as well as to architectural design [11], and ATC has recently been introduced as a method to coordinate marketing models of user and producer preferences with engineering models of product performance [12]-[13].
-Decomposing large-scale problems can be advantageous because doing so serves to organize and separate models and information by focus or discipline, provide communication only where necessary, and facilitate concurrent design.
-Moreover, ATC can solve some problems that are computationally difficult or impossible to solve all-at-once.
-Occasionally decomposition can also result in improved computational efficiency because the formulation of each element typically has fewer degrees of freedom and fewer constraints than the AAO formulation.
-However, computational efficiency of ATC is not yet well understood, and empirical evidence shows that it can vary dramatically depending on the choice of weighting coefficients [14].
+ATC has been applied to automotive applications [8-11], including the design of product families [11], as well as to the design of building systems [12].
+Decomposing large-scale problems can be advantageous because it organizes and separates models and information by focus or discipline, provides communication only where necessary, and facilitates concurrent design.
+Moreover, ATC can solve some problems that are computationally difficult or impossible to solve all at once.
+Occasionally, decomposition can also result in improved computational efficiency because the formulation of each element typically has fewer degrees of freedom and fewer constraints than the AAO formulation.
+However, computational efficiency of ATC is not yet well understood, and empirical evidence shows that it can vary dramatically, depending on the choice of weighting coefficients [13].

 Several other systems have been proposed for multidisciplinary design optimization (MDO) of complex systems.
-In particular, Collaborative Optimization (CO) [15], based on concepts introduced by Sobieski [16], contains a similar form of minimizing deviations between targets and responses using the square of the l_2 norm.
-CO formulations so far have dealt only with bi-level problems, although multilevel extensions seem possible.
-Moreover, it has been observed by Alexandrov and Lewis [17] and reemphasized by Kim [18] that CO cannot, in general, produce KKT points because of constraint qualification failures, whereas ATC has proven convergence properties.
-ATC is different from MDO frameworks such as multidisciplinary feasible (MDF) and individual discipline feasible (IDF) [19], or the Bi-Level Integrated System Synthesis (BLISS) approach [20], where analysis models at a single level are integrated under a master problem introduced as an authority to achieve the overall design goal.
-Furthermore, ATC should not be confused with strategies for nonhierarchical systems, such as Concurrent Subspace Optimization (CSSO) [21], or formulation choices for design optimization statements at individual problem elements, such as simultaneous analysis and design (SAND) or nested analysis and design (NAND) [22].
+In particular, collaborative optimization (CO) [14], based on concepts introduced by Sobieski [15], contains a similar form of minimizing deviations between targets and responses using the square of the l_2 norm.
+CO formulations so far have dealt only with bilevel problems, although multilevel extensions seem possible.
+Moreover, it has been observed by Alexandrov and Lewis [16] and reemphasized by Kim [17] that CO cannot, in general, produce KKT points because of constraint qualification failures, whereas ATC has proven convergence properties.
+ATC is different from MDO frameworks, such as multidisciplinary feasible (MDF) and individual discipline feasible (IDF) [18], or the bilevel integrated system synthesis (BLISS) approach [19], where analysis models at a single level are integrated under a master problem introduced as an authority to achieve the overall design goal.
+Furthermore, ATC should not be confused with strategies for nonhierarchical systems, such as concurrent subspace optimization (CSSO) [20], or formulation choices for design optimization statements at individual problem elements, such as simultaneous analysis and design (SAND) or nested analysis and design (NAND) [21].
 In contrast, ATC represents a multilevel decision-making hierarchy for complex systems design consisting of an arbitrarily large hierarchy of levels of analysis and design models representing systems, subsystems, and components.

-The global convergence theory of ATC [1] asserts that weighting coefficients can be found such that consistency deviation terms converge to zero.
+The global convergence theory of ATC [2] asserts that weighting coefficients can be found such that consistency deviation terms converge to zero.
 However, we will show that for problems with attainable targets, strictly consistent designs can be found with any positive finite weighting coefficients, but for problems with unattainable targets, strict design consistency cannot be achieved with finite weighting coefficients.
 Thus, the selection of proper weighting coefficients is necessary to achieve a solution within acceptable inconsistency tolerances.
-This result is particularly relevant when intentionally using "stretch targets" or "stretch goals", terms used in management communities to describe setting very high, usually unattainable, goals in order to motivate employees [23].
+This result is particularly relevant when intentionally using "stretch targets" or "stretch goals," terms used in management communities to describe setting very high, usually unattainable, goals in order to motivate employees [22].

-In this article the issue of consistency for unattainable targets is discussed, and an iterative approach is proposed to find weighting coefficients that achieve solutions with user-specified inconsistency tolerances.
+In this paper the issue of consistency for unattainable targets is discussed, and an iterative approach is proposed to find weighting coefficients that achieve solutions with user-specified inconsistency tolerances.
 The method is then generalized and demonstrated with several examples.